A while back I told you about a great free program called Speccy that lists pretty much every technical detail there is

 As you can see, CPU-Z provides plenty of details about your Android device’s hardware and operating system.

-If you’d like to give it a try you’ll find it in the Google Play Store right now and install CPU-Z?
+If you’d like to give it a try you’ll find it in the Google Play Store.
 Just type CPUZ into the search box and it’ll come right up!

 Bonus tip #1: Keep your Android phone or tablet running smoothly by keeping it free of junk and clutter with a fantastic free app called CCleaner for Android.

 Never miss a tip!
 Click here to sign up for my free Daily Tech Tips Email Newsletter!